vegaprotocol/documentation/versioned_docs/version-v0.71/concepts/trading-on-vega/orders.md

 Batch order instructions can be used in a liquidity provision strategy to help providers manage their limit orders (and their risk) more efficiently.
 The orders within a batch can also have conditions set, as post-only or reduce-only.

-To prevent spamming, the total number of instructions in a batch order transaction can be no more than the number set with the network parameter: <NetworkParameter frontMatter={frontMatter} param="network.spam_protection.max.batch.size" />.
+To prevent spamming, the total number of instructions in a batch order transaction can be no more than the number set with the network parameter: <NetworkParameter frontMatter={frontMatter} param="spam.protection.max.batchSize" />.
 A batch order transaction with more instructions than allowed will fail.

 :::note Read more
 * [Auctions](trading-modes.md#auctions)